-Fees are to be paid in cash in Jordanian Dinars when submitting the application.
+Fees are to be paid by card when submitting the application.
 Please note that cash payment is not possible.

 You will be informed when your passport is ready for collection.
 The Embassy will schedule an appointment for you to collect it.
 You must have an appointment before collecting your passport.
 Please remember to bring your old passport and proof of identity.